junxian428/HTB_Certified_Junior_Cybersecurity_Associate/8. Web Requests/6. GET/README.md

 <img width="1019" height="314" alt="image" src="https://github.com/user-attachments/assets/da49409b-d38e-4d08-85b7-68483b88ebaf" />

 As we see, the browser sent our request, and we can see the response returned after it.
 We can click on the response to view its details, expand various details, and read them.

+Questions

+Answer the question(s) below to complete this Section and earn cubes!

+Target(s):

+Life Left: 82 minute(s)

+Authenticate to XXX with user "admin" and password "admin"

+- 2 The exercise above seems to be broken, as it returns incorrect results.
+Use the browser devtools to see what is the request it is sending when we search, and use cURL to search for 'flag' and obtain the flag.

+  HTB{curl_g3773r}